julianszere/investigaton-NLP/Readme.md

 For non-held-out datasets, answers are evaluated with `Judge`, which uses an LLM as a binary correctness judge against the reference answer.

 For the held-out dataset, no gold answer is available, so the scripts only save predictions.

-## What This Project Is Really About

-At a high level, this repository is not just a generic benchmark starter.
-It is an experiment in **memory retrieval for long conversations**, where the key hypothesis is:

-**SAE-derived features may retrieve useful evidence differently from standard semantic embeddings, and combining both may improve long-context memory retrieval.**

-If you are presenting this project, a concise description would be:

-> A hybrid SAE-based RAG system for long-memory conversational question answering on LongMemEval/Investigathon data.

-## Known Caveats

-- Some helper files in the repo look exploratory rather than production-ready.
-- The judge uses `eval()` on the model output, so malformed judge responses can break evaluation.
-- `scripts/RAG_SAE_retrieval.py` currently saves a reduced output schema compared with `scripts/RAG_retrieval.py` and `scripts/SAE_retrieval.py`.